Astro-Wangjh/wangjiahui/_pages/about.md

 ======

 <p style="text-align: justify;">
 Jiahui Wang (王家辉) is an Astrophysics PhD student at the National Astronomical Observatories，CAS (<a href="https://nao.cas.cn/">NAOC</a> & <a href="https://www.ucas.ac.cn/">UCAS</a>).
 He received his bachelor's degree in Astronomy from Sun Yat-sen University (<a href="https://spa.sysu.edu.cn/">SYSU</a>).
-His research interests are currently focused on the Milky Way, including Galactic archaeology, stellar parameter measurements and planetary engulfment events.
+His research interests are currently focused on the Milky Way, including Galactic archaeology, stellar parameter measurements and local universe.
 </p>